marxinblack07/tamkanglife/README.md

-# tamkanglife
+# TamKangLife

-Remake the Tamkang I Life website.
+## Preface
+This website is remaking the 'tamkangIlife' website by using html, css and javascript.